InboxSDK/inboxsdk-docs/docs/toolbars.md

 _Returns_ a `function` which removes the button registration.

 #### addToolbarButtonForApp(appToolbarButtonDescriptor)
 Adds a button and dropdown to the "Global Toolbar".
 This is typically used to show a dropdown with general information about your application.
-In Gmail this refers to the navigation area at the top right of the window and in Inbox it refers to the top level toolbar.
+In Gmail this refers to the navigation area at the top right of the window.

 | Parameters | Type | Description |
 | :--- | :--- | :--- |